Sacred mountains: Japan

 In Japan, Mount Kōya is the home to one of the holiest Buddhist monastery complexes in the country.
 It was founded by a saint, Kukai, who is also known as Kōbō Daishi and is regarded as a famous wandering mystic; his teachings are famous throughout Japan and he is credited with being an important figure in shaping early Japanese culture.
 Buddhists believe that Kobo Dashi is not dead, but will instead awake and assist in bringing enlightenment to all people, alongside the Buddha and other bodhisattvas.
 It is believed that he was shown the sacred place to build the monastery by a forest god; this site is now the location of a large cemetery that is flanked by 120 esoteric Buddhist temples.
 Approximately a million pilgrims visit Mount Kōya a year; these pilgrims have included both royals and commoners who wish to pay their respects to Kobo Dashi.
 Mount Fuji is another sacred mountain in Japan.
 Several Shinto temples flank its base, which all pay homage to the mountain.
 A common belief is that Mount Fuji is the incarnation of the earth spirit itself.
 The Fuji-kō sect maintains that the mountain is a holy being, and the home to the goddess Sengen-sama.
 Annual fire festivals are held there in her honor.
 It is also the site of pilgrimages; reportedly, 40,000 people climb up to its summit every year.

-India

-In India, especially in Indian-origin religions (Hinduism, Buddhism, Jainism and Sikhism), nature worship is a part of core beliefs, and many mountains and forests are considered sacred.
-Most sacred among those are Mount Kailash (in Tibet), Nanda Devi, Char Dham mountains, Pamir Mountains as Mount Meru, Kanchenjunga and Amarnath mountain, Gangotri mountain, Yamunotri mountain, Sarasvotri mountain (origin of Sarasvati River), Dhosi Hill, Tirumala Hills, etc.
+Mountains sacred to Japanese new religions include the following.